 Rank Math also offers support for over 840 schema markup types.
 You can check the complete list of its features on this page.

 The easiest way to optimize for mobile and desktop page speed and performance.

-JetPack boost is a new addition to the automatic WordPress plugin gallery.
-It is a simple plugin that allows you to optimize page speed and user experience in one click.
+JetPack Boost is a new addition to the automatic WordPress plugin gallery.
+It is a simple plugin that optimizes page speed and user experience in one click.

 It scores your page speed and site performance based on desktop and mobile devices.
 This score helps you understand how your web pages are optimized for both device users.

 - Optimize CSS loading.